HSF/hsf.github.io/activity-coordination.md

 ### Coordinator Responsibilities

-Our working group conveners should usually dedicate between 5% and 10% of their time to running the working group.
+Our activity conveners should usually dedicate between 5% and 10% of their time to running the activity area.
 More than 10% is great, but we recognise that people are busy with many other tasks.
-Less than 5% and the working group can fall into an inactive state.
+Less than 5% and the activity area can fall into an inactive state.
 Conveners should meet at least once a month to plan.
 The HSF Steering Group is always happy to attend to give feedback and suggestions.

-At least one of the working group conveners should attend the bi-weekly [HSF Coordination Meetings](https://indico.cern.ch/category/7970/) and give a short update on the group's recent and forthcoming activities.
+At least one of the activity conveners should attend the bi-weekly [HSF Coordination Meetings](https://indico.cern.ch/category/7970/) and give a short update on the group's recent and forthcoming activities.

-When the HSF organises [workshops](https://indico.cern.ch/category/7971/) working group conveners can give input to the organising team.
+When the HSF organises [workshops](https://indico.cern.ch/category/7971/) activity conveners can give input to the organising team.
 If there will be a session dedicated to matters of relevance to an activity area then conveners will be asked to co-organise it.